nbusy/nbusy-chatbot/README.md

 ## LICENSE
 [GNU LGPL](https://github.com/NBusy/NBusy.ChatBot/blob/master/License.md)

-Note that A.L.I.C.E.
+Note: A.L.I.C.E.
 AIML sets (*.aiml files) included in this project are licensed separately under GNU GPL.

 ## Acknowledgements
 [A.L.I.C.E.
-AIML](http://www.alicebot.org/aiml.html) sets included in this project are licensed under the GNU GPL and are based on the original work by Dr. Richard S. Wallace.
+AIML](http://www.alicebot.org/aiml.html) sets included in this project are licensed under the GNU GPL and are based on the original work by [Dr. Richard S. Wallace](http://www.alicebot.org/bios/richardwallace.html).

 C# implementation of AIML interpreter, the AIMLbot, is based on the original work by [Nicholas H.Tollervey](http://ntoll.org/) and is licensed under GNU LGPL.